skyfe79/Awesome/README.md

 - [SwiftDown](https://github.com/qeude/SwiftDown) - 📦 A themable markdown editor component for your SwiftUI apps.
 - [swiftui-pipify](https://github.com/getsidetrack/swiftui-pipify) - A SwiftUI component for launching custom picture-in-picture experiences
 - [SwiftUIBackports](https://github.com/shaps80/SwiftUIBackports) - A collection of SwiftUI backports for iOS, macOS, tvOS and watchOS
-- [Wave](https://github.com/jtrivedi/Wave) - Wave is a spring-based animation engine for iOS that makes it easy to create fluid, interruptible animations that feel great.
+- [Wave](https://github.com/jtrivedi/Wave) - Wave is a spring-based animation engine for iOS and macOS that makes it easy to create fluid, interruptible animations that feel great.
 - [ocrit](https://github.com/insidegui/ocrit) - Simple command-line utility for performing OCR using Apple's Vision framework
 - [VirtualBuddy](https://github.com/insidegui/VirtualBuddy) - Virtualize macOS 12 and later on Apple Silicon
 - [SwiftLintPlugin](https://github.com/lukepistrol/SwiftLintPlugin) - A Swift Package Plugin for SwiftLint